igormironchik/md4qt/README.md

 **What is the second argument of `MD::Parser::parse()`?**

- * Second argument of `MD::Parser::parse()` is a flag that tells to the parser to process Markdown files recursively or not.
-If parsing is recursive then if in the targeted Markdown file exist links to other Markdown files, then they will be parsed too and will exist in the resulting document.
+ * Second argument of `MD::Parser::parse()` is a flag that tells to the parser to process Markdown files recursively or no. If parsing is recursive then if in the targeted Markdown file exist links to other Markdown files, then they will be parsed too and will exist in the resulting document.